merenlab/merenlab.org/data/micr-obs-future/index.md

 ```

 #### Do QC
-Now, we are ready to get the config file we need:
+Now, we are ready to get the `config file` we need to perform the QC step.

+For that, we ran:
 ```
 anvi-run-workflow -w metagenomics --get-default-config QC_config.json
 ```

-We will
+In this `config file`, we will
 - replace `"samples_txt": "samples.txt"` with `"samples_txt": "samples_raw.txt"`
 - turn off everything besides
    - `idba_ud` (needs to be on to trick snakemake, but we're not acually running it, because when submitting the job we tell it to stop after gzipping),